9.2 Lease Classification

 financed purchase (i.e., the asset was purchased and financed through lease

-same.
-If the lessee is required to pay a nominal fee for title transfer, the
+payments).
+If the lessee is required to pay a nominal fee for title

-(even in circumstances in which the fee is nominal) is optional, the lease
+paying the fee (even in circumstances in which the fee is nominal) is

-would not meet this criterion, although the lease should be evaluated under
+optional, the lease would not meet this criterion, although the lease should

 ASC 842-10-55-26 includes a list of economic factors (not all-inclusive) for an entity to consider when